markusressel/esphome-deployment/README.md

 ## Usage

+1. Create a git repository to track your ESPHome configurations (if you don't have one already)
-1. Clone this repository next to your ESPHome configurations
+2. Clone this repository as a git submodule next to your ESPHome configurations
+    * e.g. `git submodule add https://github.com/markusressel/esphome-deployment`
-2. Ensure your configurations utilize the reproducible build options as shown above
+3. Ensure your configurations utilize the reproducible build options as shown above
+    * e.g. via packages for both ESPHome and ESP32 devices contanining the options above
+4. Use the CLI tool to compile and upload your configurations (see below)

 ### Install Dependencies